VNAO-VFA-136-Knighthawks/vnao-vfa-136-knighthawks.github.io/content/en/about/HistoryVirtual/index.md

 ## October 2023
-VFA-136 took part in CVW-7's Cope West Readiness Exercise.
+VFA-136 takes part in CVW-7's Cope West Readiness Exercise.
 Thanks to those who made this exercise happen!

 {{% imgproc CopeWestResults.png Fit "800x450" %}}
 Results of VFA-136 for the Cope West Readiness Exercise
 {{% /imgproc %}}

 ## September 2023
-The Knighthawks squadron within VNAO was founded in September 2023.
-After the deestablishment of VNAO's Carrier Air Wing 14 (CVW-14) in August 2023, several pilots from CVW-14 transfered to the newly created squadron under the command of CVW-7.
+The Knighthawks squadron within VNAO is founded.
+After the deestablishment of VNAO's Carrier Air Wing 14 (CVW-14) in August 2023, several pilots from CVW-14 transfer to the newly created squadron under the command of CVW-7.

 For VFA-136 leadership, Blade is appointed Commanding Officer (CO) with Mumbles as Executive Officer (XO).